 Should Lip Liner Be Darker Than Lipstick?

-While makeup has no hard-and-fast rules, wearing a lip liner that matches your lipstick—in both shade and finish—is one of the easiest ways to get a flawless lip look.
-As we mentioned, the main purpose of liner is to create definition and a base for your lipstick; when the shades and formulas align, your look is more cohesive and tends to last longer.
+While makeup has no hard-and-fast rules, for the lips, lip liner that matches your lipstick—in both shade and finish—is one of the easiest ways to get a flawless look.
+The depth of your liner shade directly impacts how fullness, contour, and natural-looking definition are perceived.

 How To Choose the Best Lip Liner for Your Look